Describing your data

 The French very large-scale research facilities (Très Grandes Infrastructures de Recherche, known as T.G.I.R)

 French initiatives in physics and chemistry have also emerged from the large-scale research facilities backed by the CNRS, including the Institut Laue-Langevin (ILL) in Grenoble which has its own data portal and a rather advanced data policy.
 Metadata to be entered and compiled in a database, include the configuration of instruments or the description of the sample obtained.
 Best practices are relatively easy to establish even without a well-defined institutional framework, such as enclosing a “readme” file with data which describes in detail how the data was produced and for what purpose.
-For example, see here the readme construction guide for the 4TU data repository associated with the Twente University and the Delft University in the Netherlands.

 The University of Cambridge example